Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Quasi-cyclic Universe

-Thus, the cyclic solutions become quasi-cyclic solutions ending with the Big Crunch due to the tachyonic instability built in our plateau-type potential.
+In summary, the cyclic solutions become quasi-cyclic solutions ending with the big crunch due to the tachyonic instability built in our plateau-type potential.
 For a more realistic Universe, however, we have to introduce other fields and interactions among them.
 This drastically changes the fate of the Universe.